BHV (department store)

+BHV, full name Bazar de l'Hôtel de Ville ("[the] Bazaar of the Hôtel de Ville"), is a French department store chain which focuses on ready-to-wear fashion, beauty, home, DIY home improvement, and hobby crafts.
+Founded in 1856 by Xavier Ruel and Marie-Madeleine Poncerry, the department store was under the control of Nouvelles Galeries from 1989 to 1991, then Groupe Galeries Lafayette from 1991 to 2023, and then Société des Grands Magasins from 2023, until its sale to the BHV senior management team in 2026.

-The Bazar de l'Hôtel de Ville or Le BHV is a French department store chain with its flagship location at 52 Rue de Rivoli in the 4th arrondissement of Paris and faces the Hôtel de Ville (City Hall) where it gets its name, the flagship is served by the Hôtel de Ville Metro station.
-The chain is owned by Groupe SGM.
-The chain operates two full line stores and four specialised stores alongside the main stores.
+The BHV flagship is at 52 Rue de Rivoli in the 4th arrondissement of Paris, facing the Hôtel de Ville (City Hall) from which it gets its name.
+The flagship location is served by the Hôtel de Ville Metro station.

+As of 2026 BHV operates nine stores around France, alongside two specialised stores in Paris.
+The flagship, Parly 2 branch, and specialised stores are operated by BHV, the remaining provincial locations are operated by Sociéte des Grands Magasins.

 History

 1852–1990: Founding and expansion

-Xavier Ruel and his wife moved to Paris in 1852 and Ruel started selling small items from carts around Paris and with the area around the Hôtel de Ville (Paris City Hall) being the area that earned the most he decided to open a store in the area and rented out the ground floor of a building on Rue de Rivoli and opened "Bazar Parisien".
+Xavier Ruel and his wife Marie-Madeleine Poncerry moved to Paris in 1852 and Ruel started selling small items from carts around Paris and with the area around the Hôtel de Ville (Paris City Hall) being the area that earned the most, he and his wife decided to open a store in the area and rented out the ground floor of a building on Rue de Rivoli and opened "Bazar Parisian".

 According to legend in 1855, Ruel saved the life of Empress Eugénie (wife of Napoleon III), her horses had become frightened after passing outside the store and Xavier ran out and calmed down the horses to reward him in saving her life she gave him a sum of money which allowed him to expand the store and in 1856 it was renamed to Bazar Napoléon.
+From 1860 Marie-Madeleine managed operations.
 In 1866 Xavier rented out 3 floors of 54 Rue de Rivoli after a boost in trading.

 By 1870, Bazar Napoléon occupied all of the stores building on Rue de Rivoli.
 After the fall of the Second French Empire the store was renamed to "Bazar de l'Hôtel de Ville" referencing Hôtel de Ville across the street.

 In 1900 at 78 years old founder Xavier Ruel died, at the time the business employed 800 people and recorded a capital of 12 million francs.
+He was succeeded by Marie-Madeleine as well as his daughters, their husbands, and a nephew.